wanyuenmei/quilt/docs/Dev.md

 the `foreman` configures the `minion`, notifies it of its (the `minion`'s) role, and passes it the policies from Quilt Global.

-All of these steps are done continuously so the config spec, database and remote system always agree on the state of the system.
+All of these steps are done continuously so the blueprint, database and remote system always agree on the state of the system.

 ## Quilt Remote